rwojsznis/sidekiq-expected_failures/README.md

 ![](http://i.imgur.com/7Fe8voD.jpg)

 It logs each failed jobs to to redis list (per day) and keep global counters (per exception class as a single redis hash).
+If you would like to get that counter as JSON response (for some external API usage for example) you can use path `expected_failures/stats`.

 ### Default expected failures